osrf/cloudsim-legacy/README.vagrant.md

 We have prepared a ready to use Vagrant image for OpenStack and CloudSim to make it easier to test and develop CloudSim without using an external cloud provider.
+The included scripts setup OpenStack (Grizzly) in a virtual machine.
-The image has been tested with the following requirements:
+The virtual machine has been tested with the following requirements:

 - Vagrant 1.2.3
-- OpenStack Grizzly
 - VirtualBox 4.2.16
 - Ubuntu 12.04 as the host OS